-My adventure in Siquijor started on an early January morning of 2016 on the port of Santander in southern Cebu.
+My adventure in Siquijor started on an early January morning in 2016 at the port of Santander in southern Cebu.
 It is my first itinerary in backpacking Central Visayas region.
 I flew on a 9PM Cebu Pacific flight straight from Clark Internation Airport in Pampanga to Mactan International Airport in Cebu, took many transfers of multi-cab until I reach South Cebu terminal.
 Upon arrival at the bus terminal, I waited for the next trip to Oslob.
-Since it is in the wee hours of the night, you can see other waiting passengers on slumber amongst the lined cold steel benches.
-The terminal seemingly breaths alive because of the bright lights and active salesladies working the way to sell many sorts of refreshments, bring home treats and snack, the usual Pinoy bus terminal scenario
+Despite the wee hours, the bus terminal seemingly breaths alive because of the bright lights and active salesladies working the way to sell many sorts of refreshments, bring home treats and snack, the usual Pinoy bus terminal scenario.

 There were a number of people already at the Santander port.
 It was past 4:00AM when I checked my wrist watch, and I asked the guard on duty at what time the ticket booth would open.
 He replied “4:30AM”.
-I thanked him and rushed to the ticket booth and almost everybody followed the line.
-While waiting for the time, the security guard instructed to fill the passenger manifest with our names.
+I thanked him and rushed to the ticket booth and almost everybody followed the queue.
+While waiting for the boarding announcement, the security guard instructed to fill the passenger manifest with our names.
 Shortly, the ticket booth window opened and we started paying for our tickets.
-I chose to stay outside instead on the cramped passenger waiting area.
+I chose to stay outside instead on the cramped passenger waiting area to catch cooler air.
 Some waiting passengers are snoring, telling stories as if it is their last, drinking coffee and eating snacks and some are staring blankly into space.